llanier15/llanier15.github.io/README.md

 # Portfolio
-A project intended to show case my knowledge and other projects that have been completed.
+A project intended to show my knowledge and other projects that have been completed.
 ## Acknowledgements
 * [CSS Guide](https://websitesetup.org/css3-cheat-sheet/)
 * [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web)